hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ### CDROM options

-A single virtual CDROM device can be created and attached to the virtual machine.
+Up to two virtual CDROM devices can be created and attached to the virtual machine.
 The resource supports attaching a CDROM from a datastore ISO or using a remote client device.